-Africa’s Business Heroes Announces 2024 Top 10 Finalists Following First Event in North Africa
+Africa’s Business Heroes announces 2024 top 10 finalists following first event in North Africa

 “The remarkable growth of Egypt’s entrepreneurial community is evident from our experience over the past six years at ABH.
 We have seen 34 Egyptian entrepreneurs progress through various stages of the competition, from the Top 50 to the Top 10, including two third prize winners, one second prize winner and one grand prize winner.
 These achievements, among others, underscore Egypt’s influence within the continent’s broader entrepreneurial landscape, and we are proud to showcase its significance,” she added.

-The Semi-Final event featured an esteemed panel of judges, including Hasan Haider (http://apo-opa.co/3Y56zW8) Founder and Managing Partner at PlusVC (http://apo-opa.co/3XP16BA), Fatoumata Doro (http://apo-opa.co/3Y0Bjb0), Former Managing Director at Vlisco and Board Member at Ecobank, Dina el-Shenoufy (http://apo-opa.co/3zBJzow), Chief Investment Officer at Flat6Labs, and Simbarashe Mhungu (http://apo-opa.co/3XSP1eW), an Executive Director in Agriculture and Infrastructure Finance.
+The Semi-Final event featured an esteemed panel of judges, including Hasan Haider Founder and Managing Partner at PlusVC, Fatoumata Doro, Former Managing Director at Vlisco and Board Member at Ecobank, Dina el-Shenoufy, Chief Investment Officer at Flat6Labs, and Simbarashe Mhungu, an Executive Director in Agriculture and Infrastructure Finance.
 The event, which attracted participants from across the continent also featured community-focused events.
-These included a networking cruise on the Nile, sponsored and co-hosted with The FutureList (http://apo-opa.co/4enP8pM), and a training session on building a future-proof business, led by industry experts with additional training from Alibaba Cloud.
-Other sponsors included Kamelizer Spaces (http://apo-opa.co/3TNPjCz), while partners such as Career180 (http://apo-opa.co/4eqs3Ti), Helm (http://apo-opa.co/3XKvNrF), Satguru (http://apo-opa.co/4eqs5KU), ALX Ventures (http://apo-opa.co/3Y1BeUt) and RiseUp Summit (http://apo-opa.co/3Y2mYL9) were also involved - highlighting the collaboration of key players from Egypt’s entrepreneurial ecosystem and beyond, all working together to support African entrepreneurs.
+These included a networking cruise on the Nile, sponsored and co-hosted with The FutureList, and a training session on building a future-proof business, led by industry experts with additional training from Alibaba Cloud.
+Other sponsors included Kamelizer Spaces, while partners such as Career180, Helm, Satguru, ALX Ventures and RiseUp Summit were also involved - highlighting the collaboration of key players from Egypt’s entrepreneurial ecosystem and beyond, all working together to support African entrepreneurs.

 In a statement shared following the unveiling of the Top 10 at the Gala Dinner concluding the Semi-Final, Baitie-Boateng further noted, “We continue to see inspiring examples of innovation and resilience among the ABH finalists, and this year’s cohort is no different.
 These entrepreneurs have overcome significant challenges and are building businesses that contribute to their local economies and beyond.”